hpcleuven/iRODS-local-admin-training/08_PRC_Handson_User-Training.md

 # Introduction to Python iRODS Client (PRC) and VSC-PRC tools

 *Prerequisites:*
-*-A vsc-account and acces to the Tier-1 infrastructure of KU Leuven*
+*-A KU Leuven account
 *-Basic knowledge of command line (Bash)*
 *-Basic knowledge of Python is useful*

-This training introduces you to the basics of using the iRODS client API implemented in Python, as well as the additional functions and tools developed by VSC to extend the iRODS Python API functionalities.
+This training introduces you to the basics of using the iRODS client API implemented in Python, as well as the additional functions and tools developed by Flemish Supercompuitng Center (VSC) to extend the iRODS Python API functionalities.
 The main feature of the VSC extensions is the possibility of using wildcards ("\*") and tildes ("~") for specifying iRODS data objects and collections.

 ## Goal of this training
-You will learn how to use the Python iRODS API (PRC) to interact with the Tier-1 Data service iRODS infrastructure.
+You will learn how to use the Python iRODS API (PRC) to interact with the KU Leuven iRODS infrastructure.
 The following functionalities will be covered:

 - Uploading and downloading data